 12. Schedule different running sessions over a few days

 If you’re in a quaint old European town, you can usually jog around the whole place in one day.
-The case looks much different when you find yourself in a mammoth like Istanbul or London.
-Then you can schedule a few runs around different routes and explore it piece by piece.
+The case looks much different when you find yourself in a mammoth-like Istanbul or London.
+Then you can schedule a few runs around different routes and explore them piece by piece.